-I’ve worked with codependent clients for years, and their stories often follow a similar pattern.
-One client in particular had an experience that perhaps many codependent women can relate to.
-She was in the process of a very messy and drawn-out divorce when she met someone new, and began dating him.
-She threw herself into the relationship entirely and immediately, because she needed that level of connection in order to validate herself.
+I’ve worked with codependent clients and partners of sex addicts for years and their stories often follow a similar pattern.
+One client, in particular, had an experience that perhaps many codependent women can relate to.
+She was in the process of a very messy and drawn-out divorce when she met someone new and began dating him.
+She threw herself into the relationship entirely and immediately because she needed that level of connection in order to validate herself.

 What Does Codependency Look Like For You?

-Codependency is a complex, and layered system, but there are still a few universal behaviors that we look for as therapists.
+Codependency is a complex, and layered system, but there are still a few universal behaviors that we look for as therapists who focuses on partners of sex addicts.
 If any of the following sound you, it’s possible you’re in a codependent relationship:

 * I’m miserable because he didn’t call or text me.
 Doesn’t he know I’d love to hear from him?